-For the 2018 Purdue Jazz Fest, it is an honor to celebrate jazz legend Thelonius Monk's centennial birthday and his undying influence on the form by welcoming John Beasley's MONK'estra.
-This group brings jazz full circle, translating Monk's work into the large ensemble format with fresh, buoyant arrangements.
+For the 2018 Purdue Jazz Fest, we will celebrate jazz legend Thelonious Monk's centennial birthday by welcoming John Beasley's MONK'estra to Loeb Playhouse.
+This group will honor Monk's work with fresh, buoyant arrangements.

 This performance serves as Purdue Convocations’ annual contribution to the Purdue Jazz Festival, a Purdue University Bands event that brings more than 2,500 middle- and high-school students to campus for clinics and concerts with noted jazz artists and clinicians.
 See details at Purdue University Bands & Orchestras.